Constellations: Auriga 'the Charioteer'

 The Zeta Aurigids is a minor shower occurring between 11 December and 21 January reaching maximum around 31 December.
 For the most part this shower is observable only by radar and appears to be a split shower with a northern and a southern stream.
 Occasional fireballs appear in the northern stream.

-As of 2010 there were six stars with orbiting planets within the limits of Auriga.
-Stars designated GD 66, HD 40979, HD 43691, HD 45350 and HD 49674 are all unnamed.
-Four of the planets (all catalogued 'b') are gas giants with masses between two and four times that of our own solar system's largest planet Jupiter.
+There are many stars with orbiting planets within the limits of Auriga.
+Stars designated HD 40979, HD 43691, HD 45350 and HD 49674 are all unnamed.
+Three of those planets (all catalogued 'b') are gas giants with masses between two and four times that of our own solar system's largest planet Jupiter.
 Only one, HD 49674 b bucks the usual trend and is approximately 1/10th that of Jupiter; however it is still a 'gas giant'.
 HAT-P-9 b orbits so hellishly close to its star, its 'year' is completed in four Earth days.
 The Hubble Space Telescope has seen the planet WASP-12 b which takes just over one Earth day to orbit its parent star!
+In 2012 a hot Jupiter named KELT-2A b was discovered in a binary system.

 Charioteering Through the Ages